Super Mario: 2006–2016: 2D revival and path-focused 3D games

 After no original 2D game releases in the series since 1995, New Super Mario Bros. was released on the Nintendo DS in 2006.
 In it, Mario and Luigi set out to save Princess Peach from Bowser Jr. The gameplay is 2D, but most of the characters and objects are 3D on two-dimensional backgrounds, resulting in a 2.5D effect.
 The game uses an overworld map similar to those of Super Mario Bros.
 Deluxe.
 Some levels have multiple exits.
 The classic power-ups (Super Mushroom, Fire Flower and Super Star) return alongside the Mega Mushroom, Blue Shell, and Mini Mushroom.

 Miyamoto explained that when he was developing Super Mario 64 with Yoshiaki Koizumi, they realized that the title would be more directed towards the "core gamer", rather than the casual, "pick-up-and-go" gamer.
 After Sunshine, their focus shifted to more accessible, casual games, leading them to develop Super Mario Galaxy with more progression-oriented paths.
 Galaxy was launched in 2007 for the Wii.
 It is set in outer space, where Mario or Luigi travel between "galaxies" to collect Power Stars, earned by completing quests or defeating enemies.
 It introduced motion controls to the series.
 Each galaxy contains a number of planets and other space objects for the player to explore.
 The game's physics system gives each celestial object its own gravitational force, which lets the character circumnavigate rounded or irregular planetoids by walking sideways or upside down.
 The character is usually able to jump from one independent object and fall towards another close object.
 Though the main gameplay and physics are in 3D, there are several points in the game where the character's movements are restricted into a 2D axis.
 Several new power-ups appear following the new game mechanics.

 New Super Mario Bros.
-Wii (2009) features 4-player co-op and new power-ups: the Propeller Mushroom, the Ice Flower, and the Penguin Suit.
+Wii, released in 2009, features 4-player co-op and new power-ups: the Propeller Mushroom, the Ice Flower, and the Penguin Suit.
 All characters can ride Yoshi.

-Super Mario Galaxy 2, released on May 23, 2010, was initially developed as an expansion pack to Galaxy, but was eventually developed into its own game.
+Super Mario Galaxy 2, released in 2010, was initially developed as an expansion pack to Galaxy, but was eventually developed into its own game.
 It retains the basic premise of its predecessor and includes its items and power-ups besides the Ice Flower and Red Star.
 New power-ups include the Cloud Flower, which allows Mario or Luigi to create platforms in mid-air and the Rock Mushroom, which turns the character into a rolling boulder.
 The character can also ride Yoshi.
 The game was released to widespread critical acclaim, getting better reviews than its predecessor.